Fuck-We-Ballerz/DM885/api.md

 🚀 Using the API
 ===

-To interface with the application there exists these following interfaces.
+To interface with the application, there are several interfaces available.
+To ensure only authorized access to the data, we use Basic Authentication.
+This security measure requires users to provide a valid username and password to access the interfaces.
+This way, we can protect sensitive data and maintain the integrity of our application.
+Please remember to keep your credentials secure to prevent unauthorized access.

 # Teacher